Bo Li (bli at cs dot wisc dot edu)

 output_name.fq if single-end with quality score;

-output_name_1.fa & output_name_2.fa if paired-end without quality score;
+output_name_1.fa & output_name_2.fa if paired-end without quality

 output_name_1.fq & output_name_2.fq if paired-end with quality score.